bmtavares/isel-ls/docs/ReadMe.md

 ## Introduction

-This document contains the relevant design and implementation aspects of LS project's first phase.
+This document contains the relevant design and implementation aspects of LS project's, the development of a like trello application with an API service and a Single Page Application.

+## Project Overview
+The LS project aims to develop a robust system for managing boards, lists, and cards.
+This system allows users to collaborate and organize tasks efficiently.
+In this phase, we focus on modeling the database and implementing the core functionalities.

 ## Modeling the database